 If you know your performance has been sub-par and you feel like you’ve fallen out of favor with your boss, talk to him or her.
 Explain that you’d like to make an immediate course correction and really become a valuable member of the organization.
-Ask what specific changes s/he would like to see and write them down.
-Then develop a written plan based on what your boss has said and have it on his/her desk within 48 hours.
+Ask what specific changes your boss would like to see and write them down.
+Then develop a written plan based on what your boss has said and have it on his or her desk within 48 hours.

 Keep your enthusiasm high and your attitude positive.
 Schedule a follow-up meeting with your boss to discuss your progress.
 Assuming that the decision to let you go hasn’t been written in stone yet, your actions could give you a second chance to turn your situation around.

 Assuming you want to stay where you are, make a list of things you like about your job.
 Make another list of specific tasks or areas where you think you could improve.
 Within the next week, schedule a meeting with your boss to work out an improvement plan.